 This program calculates the probability that two people have a certain number of generations between them, based on the standard infinite alleles formula of Walsh.
-It calculates both the probability of being at an exact number of "transmission events" between a certain pair of people and the cumulative probability that the actual number of transmission events is less than a certain value.
-It can list both result types in a table, or graph either type.
-In either case the horizontal axis stops at the point where the cumulative probability reaches 97.5% or 10 generations, whichever is longer.
-Note that the number of transmission events is essentially twice the number of generations back to the MRCA (Most Recent Common Ancestor).
+It calculates both the probability of being at an exact number of generations back to the Most Recent Common Ancestor (MRCA) of a certain pair of people and the cumulative probability that the actual number of generations is less than a certain value.
+Note that the convention using generations is changed from an earlier version of this calculator which used "transmission events".
+It can list both result types in a table or graph.
+In either case the horizontal axis stops at the point where the cumulative probability reaches 95% or 10 generations, whichever is longer, or an absolute max of 50,000.
+Beyond 90% the calculation becomes inaccurate.

 Suggested values for the average mutation rate per marker per generation are given below.
-These are estimates from all available sources by the author as of October, 2006 and except for the FTDNA 12 set are still not very well determined.
+These are estimates from all available sources by the author as of October, 2014 and except for the FTDNA 12 to 67 marker sets are still not very well determined.
 The SNP rates are particularly poorly known.
-More up to date estimates can sometimes be found in the Rootsweb genealogy-dna mailing list archives.
+For the Y chromosome these rates assume a 31 year generation.